 If the first thing you do when your dentist suggests a root canal is start googling how much it’s going to cost, you can soon get confused about exactly what you could be paying for the procedure.
 And when there are alternatives to a root canal, it might start to seem like there could be a cheaper option.

-So what exactly does a root canal cost, and is it worth the price?
+The Fee Guide and various other factors determine the cost of our root canal procedure.
+What exactly does a root canal therapy near you cost, and is it worth the price?

 What Is the Cost of a Root Canal?